RigelOrion251/FRC_2022-2023/README.md

 Eventually, a section called "Creating a New WPILib Project" is found toward the middle of the the Robot Program Page (https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html).
 Perform the tasks stated in Visual Studio Code.

-Will doing these tasks a "New Project Creator Window" will pop up.
-Select folling on the first row:
+While doing these tasks, a "New Project Creator Window" will pop up.
+Select the following on the first row:

 Project Type:  Template
 Language:      java,
 Base:          Timed Robot

 Other item on the creator page are filled in as:
-Base Folder:  <Drive Letter>/Users/Public/Documents/GitHub/FRC_2022-2023/Robot_Code Use the "Select a new project folder" button to graphically select the Base Folder
+Base Folder:  {Drive Letter}:/Users/Public/Documents/GitHub/FRC_2022-2023/Robot_Code Use the "Select a new project folder" button to graphically select the Base Folder

 Project Name: Last_Year,